amandakoire/amandakoire.github.io/events.md

 **May**\
 Lecture: **Dr. Shari Lusskin**, Clinical Professor of Psychiatry, Icahn School of Medicine at Mount Sinai, “Perinatal Psychopharmacology for Depression and Anxiety: Practical Considerations in Clinical Decision Making (Part 1)”, **May 10 at 6:30pm EST**

+Book club: __Good Moms Have Scary Thoughts: A Healing Guide to the Secret Fears of New Mothers__ by Karen Kleiman, **Date and time TBD**.

 **June**\
 Lecture: **Dr. Soudabeh Givrad**, Assistant Professor of Clinical Psychiatry, Director of Maternal-Infant Psychiatry Program, New York Presbyterian Hospital-Weill Cornell, "Perinatal and infant psychiatry: a dyadic perspective", **June 6 at 12pm EST**